|Country:||United States of America (USA)|

 Purchase Multihead Hops

-Multihead hops are available to be purchased from multiple suppliers.
+Multihead hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Multihead Hops
+Origin and Geneology of the Multihead Hop

 Also known as Medusa hops.